-In its latest report, Luxembourg's statistical institute, STATEC, has confirmed that the salaried employment continued to grow into the second quarter of 2021.
+In its latest report, Luxembourg's statistical institute, STATEC, confirmed that salaried employment continued to grow into the second quarter of 2021.

 After a quarterly increase of 0.5% in the first quarter, the number of salaried employees in Luxembourg grew by 0.8% in the second quarter of 2021.
 Over one year, this represents an increase of 3.7%.
 STATEC has attibuted this "spectacular increase" to the exceptional loss of jobs during lockdown in the second quarter of 2020.